The World Cup Effect: How 2026 Is Changing Youth Soccer Registration

 The growth was not limited to players on the field.
 FIFA required the United States to establish a Division 1 professional league as a condition of hosting the 1994 tournament.
 Major League Soccer was formally incorporated in 1995 and kicked off its inaugural season on April 6, 1996 with 10 teams.
 Women's college soccer programs grew from 318 in 1991 to 959 by 2009, a 201% increase that tracked directly with youth club expansion across the country (NCAA).

-Three factors make the 2026 World Cup effect significantly larger than 1994.
+Three factors made the 2026 World Cup effect significantly larger than 1994.

-First, the tournament itself is bigger.
-The 2026 format expands from 32 teams to 48.
+First, the tournament itself was bigger.
+The 2026 format expanded from 32 teams to 48.
 More teams means more countries represented, more fans emotionally invested, and more kids watching players from their family's home country compete on American soil.

 Third, media access is incomparable.
 In 1994, fans relied on broadcast TV and newspaper coverage.
-In 2026, every match will stream live on phones, tablets, and social media.
-Every goal will become a viral clip.
-Every young fan will have a direct line to the excitement.
+Every match streamed live on phones, tablets, and social media.
+Every goal became a viral clip.
+Every young fan had a direct line to the excitement.

 The Numbers Right Now: 2025-2026 Baseline